 At the centre is a very large Astroturf pitch and, hidden away at the rear of the Secondary teaching block, is a 25m outdoor covered pool.
 Finally, to the right of the building is the sizeable Sports Hall and Auditorium.

 Although smaller than many of the newly constructed schools in Dubai, the school is well provided for in terms of facilities.
-Classrooms are spacious and there are specialist art and music rooms, science laboratories, a food technology room, Indoor and Outdoor Shared Learning Zones in the Foundation Stage, an enormous indoor air-conditioned gymnasium, a fully shaded eight-lane swimming pool, a fully-fitted multipurpose theatre, Primary and Secondary libraries with an extensive collection, a dining hall and a Sixth Form Centre.
+Classrooms are spacious and there are specialist art and music rooms, science laboratories, a food technology room, Indoor and Outdoor Shared Learning Zones in the Foundation Stage, an enormous indoor air-conditioned gymnasium, a fully shaded eight-lane swimming pool, a fully-fitted multipurpose theatre, Primary and Secondary libraries with an extensive collection, a dining hall and a Post-16 Centre.

 Read the WSA Experience of Horizon International School here.

 In keeping with the community feel of this school, may of the school’s facilities are open to community members after school, including the swimming pool facilities and the outside Astroturf pitches.

 HIS believes that sports and extracurricular activities not only enable physical growth but also challenge students’ abilities and push them to accomplish greater things.
 This is where they learn the importance of competition, teamwork, and sportsmanship, which goes a long way in building their character.
 The school has an extensive sports and arts programme that allows students to explore their abilities.
 Students compete in various sporting leagues and the BSME Games.

 There is a strong focus on recycling and ecological matters in the school with student counsellors and their deputies in each class responsible for ensuring that recycling bins are used and other ideas discussed and implemented.
 The school also ensures that children are not solely focussed on academic subjects and offers are broad range of Extra Curricular activities (over 70).